thecodeteam/training/devops-geekweek/Day1-Part2-Agile101.md

 The Product Owner leads the development effort by conveying his or her vision to the team, outlining work in the scrum backlog, and prioritizing it based on business value

+Determines what needs to be built in 30 days or less

 ---

+# Development Teams

+Those responsible for committing work to the project

+Builds what is needed in 30 days or less and then demos it

+Based on the demo the Product Owner determines what to build next

+---

 # Scrum Master
 Serves as a facilitator for both the Product Owner and the team

 He or she has no management authority within the team and may never commit to work on behalf of the team

----

-# Pigs (Team Members)

-Those responsible for committing work to the project